hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 * we store all business events in BigQuery to rebuild analytical views and judge the success of our product

-And if I'm talking to you about all this, it's because it's your role as a tech lead to increase your company's maturity on the subject.
+And I'm telling you all this because it's your role, as a tech lead, to increase your company's maturity on the subject.

 It's your responsibility to have a clear vision of the cost of your product and its ROI.
 It is your ability to understand the financial stakes that will also allow you to make recommendations and investment choices on a Buy or Build basis.

 ## Data maturity model

-Once we said that we had to systematize access to and use of data, that's fine, but I'd like to present your a maturity assessment model to better understand where you are and where you could go.
+That said, we had to systematize access to and use of data, that's fine, but I'd like to share a maturity assessment model to better understand where you are and where you could go.

 There are several models, IBM, Gartner or Snowplow for example.
-Here I propose you to see the one of [Gartner](https://www.ovaledge.com/blog/data-governance-maturity-model), but we will adapt here for engineering and product.
+We'll use the one from [Gartner](https://www.ovaledge.com/blog/data-governance-maturity-model), which we'll adapt for engineering and product.

 ### Level 0 : Unaware.